waley-code/job_listing_system_api/README.md

     Route::post('/jobs', [JobController::class, 'store']);

     This endpoint will receive a POST request with the job details in the request body.
-The JobController@store method will create a new job posting and return the job details.
+The store method will create a new job posting and return the job details.

     Route::get('/jobs', [JobController::class, 'index']);